 Buyer Behavior in Consumer Markets

-Goal of Marketing Strategy: to identify specific customer needs, then design a marketing program that can satisfy those needs.
+The goal of Marketing Strategy: to identify specific customer needs, then design a marketing program that can satisfy those needs.
 The behavior of consumers is often irrational and unpredictable.
-Ethnography-developing information about families to develop products/services that better fit family lifestyles.
+Ethnography-developing information about families to develop products/services that better-fit family lifestyles.
 Successful marketing strategy depends on a clear understanding of customers who they are, what they need, what they prefer, and why they buy.

 The Consumer Buying Process

 - Consumer needs and wants are not the same

 - An understanding of consumer wants is essential for market segmentation and the development of the marketing program

 - Marketers must create the appropriate stimuli to foster need recognition

 - Consumers trust internal/personal sources of information more than external sources.

 - The amount of time, effort, and expense dedicated to the search for information depends on (1) the degree of risk involved in the purchase, (2) the amount of the experience the consumer has with the product category, and (3) the actual cost of the search in terms of time and money